alexbarksdale/Refer/README.md

 ----------------------------------------------------------------
 ## IMPORTANT
 You will need to use a database to get this project running on your machine.
 Feel free to use any database you want.
 The instructions below only apply to those using MongoDB.
-[Visit here](http://refer.gg/)

 ### MongoDB Atlas Setup
 1. Before setting up your Atlas, make sure you installed dotenv with npm.
 You can find it [here](https://www.npmjs.com/package/dotenv).